-Mixxx 1.9.0 or later includes a live streaming client which, like Airtime, is compatible with the Icecast and SHOUTcast media servers.
-This feature can also be used to stream from Mixxx directly into Airtime, using either the Show Source or Master Source.
+Mixxx 1.9.0 or later includes a live streaming client which, like Airtime, is compatible with the Icecast and SHOUT cast media servers.
+This feature can also be used to stream from Mixxx directly into a show in the Airtime schedule.